valory-xyz/docs/docs/protocol/life_cycle_of_a_service.md

 ## Service states

-This section details the states of a service registered in the Autonolas Protocol, as well as how to transit between them.
+This section details the states of a service minted in the Autonolas Protocol, as well as how to transit between them.
 You need to connect your wallet to the [Autonolas Protocol web app](https://protocol.autonolas.network/) in order to execute the available actions in each state.
 The connected wallet will ask to approve any transaction.

 ### Pre-Registration

-A service that [has just been registered](./register_packages_on-chain.md#register-a-service) will be in _Pre-Registration_ (of agent instances) state.
+A service that [has just been minted](./register_packages_on-chain.md#mint-a-service) will be in _Pre-Registration_ (of agent instances) state.

 **Available actions:**